mokkabonna/vue-vuelidate-jsonschema/README.md

 - type => schemaType, if array of types then schemaTypes
 - uniqueItems

 The plan is to support all rules.
 PR's are welcome.
 The library is well tested.
-Testcases from draft v6 are used: https://github.com/json-schema-org/JSON-Schema-Test-Suite/tree/master/tests/draft6
+Test cases from draft v6 are used: https://github.com/json-schema-org/JSON-Schema-Test-Suite/tree/master/tests/draft6

 ### Validation of the json schema itself